Flags of the Confederate States of America: Second flag: the "Stainless Banner" (1863–1865)

 Many different designs were proposed during the solicitation for a second Confederate national flag, nearly all based on the Battle Flag.
 By 1863, it had become well-known and popular among those living in the Confederacy.
-The Confederate Congress specified that the new design be a white field "...with the union (now used as the battle flag) to be a square of two-thirds the width of the flag, having the ground red; thereupon a broad saltire of blue, bordered with white, and emblazoned with mullets or five-pointed stars, corresponding in number to that of the Confederate States."
+The Confederate Congress specified that the new design be a white field "...with the union (now used as the battle flag) to be a square of the width of the flag, having the ground red; thereupon a broad saltire of blue, bordered with white, and emblazoned with mullets or stars, corresponding in number to that of the Confederate States."